keeganmilsten/Reborn-Packages/README.md

 ```
 4. Done!

-5. Afterwards, to remove packages that you have deleted from the repo,simply use this command:
+5. In the event you wish to remove a package from the repo, first remove it from the directory and then delete it from the repo entirely using this command:
 ```
 repo-remove /home/$USER/Dropbox/Linux/RebornOS-Repo/Reborn-OS.db.tar.xz {PACKAGE_NAME}
 ```